actionbronson/LazyMan/README.md

 # LazyMan

-A simple program that lets you stream every NHL game from your favorite media player for free.
+A simple program that lets you stream every NHL and MLB game from your favorite media player for free.

 ## Contribute